apache/arrow/docs/source/cpp/streaming_execution.rst

 ``scan``
 ---------

-`scan` is an operation used to load and process data, and the behavior of is defined using :class:`arrow::dataset::ScanNodeOptions`.
-This option contains a set of definitions.
+`scan` is an operation used to load and process datasets.
+It should be preferred over the more generic `source` node when your input is a dataset.
+The behavior is defined using :class:`arrow::dataset::ScanNodeOptions`.
+More information on datasets and the various scan options can be found in :ref:`dataset<cpp-dataset-reading>`.

-The :ref:`dataset<cpp-dataset-reading>` API also use scanner for processing data.
-In contrast to `source` operation, `scan` operation can load the data and apply scanning operations like filter and project to the loaded data.
+This node is capable of applying pushdown filters to the file readers which reduce the amount of data that needs to be read.
+This means you may supply the same filter expression to the scan node that you also supply to the FilterNode because the filtering is done in two different places.

 Creating a Scan `ExecNode`::